tech-med/medlearnity.com/src/content/blog/medical-student-journey/index.md

 Another assessment a student might face is the CASPer test, which stands for the Computer-Based Assessment for Sampling Personal Characteristics.
 This test is part of the admissions process that is used to determine the student's professionalism, ethics, communication and empathy.
 In this test, students can expect to be asked, "What would you do and why?" questions.

-Now you are ready to start the med school application process!
+Now you are ready to start the med school application process

 ## Medical School Application Definitions